How Federal Reserve interest rates affect bank interest rates

 Compared to spenders, you’re on the other side of the coin.

-Don’t lock your savings for the long term.
+It may be time to lock your savings up for the long term.

-12-month CDs can make sense but no-penalty CDs are probably the best option right now if you want to lock in for some time with a higher yield.
-As of this writing, the highest 12-month CD we have listed yielded 5.01% APY while the highest no-penalty CD was a 9-month at 5.00% APY.
+12-month CDs can make sense but no-penalty CDs are a strong option right now if you want to lock in for some time with a higher yield.
+As of this writing, the highest 12-month CD we have listed yielded 5.30% APY while the highest no-penalty CD was a 12-month at 5.41% APY.

 If your savings are at a brick-and-mortar bank that is paying you under 1.00% – you should change banks.
 Maybe look at some bank bonuses to see if you can get extra cash to move but you really need a bank that pays you a little bit of interest on your savings!